Guest Post by Rosemarie Groner of The Busy Budgeter. Thank you Rosemarie!

 Start by calling your state and telling them you want to start a home daycare and where you live.
 This varies so much from state to state that I can’t tell you exactly who to call, but if you call the general number for your state, they can put you in touch with the right people.

-Depending on your state, you may need:
+Depending on your state, you may need these requirements for home daycare:

 - A business license